thedevyansh/groowe/README.md

 * Listen to the same songs with your buddies simultaneously.
 * Interact through instant messaging, proximity audio, reactions and voting.
-* A fair queue system which ensures everyone's song choices gets played.
+* A fair queue mechanism which ensures everyone's song choices gets played.
 * Smooth user interface.

 ## Tech Stack